 This may seem like a very drastic idea, however, it is a very effective solution to scaring an abuser and getting them to leave you alone.
 This may seem like a bit of a threat, and if I’m being honest, it probably is, but it will definitely do the trick and push your abuser into line.
 After all, sometimes you need to fight fire with fire.
 For these devious folks, there is nothing more terrifying than for people they want to impress to see just how despicable they are.

-5) Hold accountable for their actions
+5) Hold them accountable for their actions

-Whether it's love bombing, manipulation, or emotional abuse, narcissists are all guilty of these terrible behaviors, and certainly need to be held accountable for their actions.
-Calling them out for the things they do, symbolizes turning the tables on them.
+Whether it’s love bombing, manipulation, or emotional abuse, narcissists are all guilty of these terrible behaviors, and certainly need to be held accountable for their actions.
+Calling them out for the things they do symbolizes turning the tables on them.
 If you want to spook your abuser, the next time you catch them lying, pull them up on it, and make sure that they know you are aware of what they are doing.

 6) Don’t let them crush you

 Narcissistic abuse is so intense and overwhelming that it can leave us speechless and lost with regard to how we should react.
-At the start of the abuse, we'll no doubt find ourselves defenseless, however, as time goes on, and the abuser unmasks themselves, we should feel legitimating in confronting them.
+At the start of the abuse, we’ll no doubt find ourselves defenseless, however, as time goes on, and the abuser unmasks themselves, we should feel legitimized in confronting them.
 Talking back to them, protesting against their malicious ways, and putting yourself first are perfect examples of how to put these folks in their place.

 7) Speak your truth